jonathankao97/coronavirus_county/README.md

 ## If you're looking for...
 * Up-to-date statistics on COVID-19 for your own county
+* A way to quickly look up any affected US county
 * Daily email updates on how Coronavirus is changing in your area
-* A way to quickly look up any affected US county
 * A minimalist and user-friendly interface :)

+Clear Cov-19 strives to meet these needs and much more, to do our part as global citizens.

 ------------------

 ## Technologies Used